NLnetLabs/krill-manual/source/trust-anchor.rst

 We strongly recommended the following setup for Krill TAs:

-- Standalone TA Signer (``krillta``)
+- TA Signer on separate hardware.
 - TA Proxy in Krill
-- A single child CA under the TA Proxy in the same Krill instance using the same resources as the TA (i.e. all INR resources).
+- A single child CA under TA Proxy in the same Krill.
+- Use all IPv4, IPv6 and ASN for the Proxy and Child.
-- Both the TA Proxy and the child use a Publication Server in the same Krill instance.
+- Use a Publication Server in the same Krill instance.

 The one and only child CA under the TA in this set up can then operate as, in effect, an *online* TA and act as a parent to RPKI CAs.
+At this time we have not (yet) implemented changing resource entitlements for the child CA under the TA, so for now at least it's best to set this up with all resources that will be needed.

-The advantage of this approach is that this way the resource entitlements for the children of the *online* TA (actually a normal CA) can change at any time without the need for an exchange between the TA Proxy and Signer.
+Note that it may be an option to set up another child under this CA with a limited set of resources which can be changed at any time without the need for an exchange between the TA Proxy and Signer.
+This would result in a model similar to how the `RIPE NCC TA Structure <https://www.ripe.net/manage-ips-and-asns/resource-management/rpki/ripe-ncc-rpki-trust-anchor-structure>`_ is defined.

-Note:: Krill will use its Trust Anchor support if it is set up to run in "Testbed" mode.
+..
+Info:: Krill will use its Trust Anchor support if it is set up to run in "Testbed" mode.
 However, in this case the TA Signer will be embedded in the same Krill instance.
 As an operator of the "testbed" the TA operations will be handled automatically by Krill in this case.